teleivo/dot/README.md

 **Needs: export GOEXPERIMENT=rangefunc** as it uses the experimental [iterators](https://go.dev/wiki/RangefuncExperiment).

+## Limitations

+* does not produce an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) but a data structure representing the graph, edges and nodes
+* comments are discarded as this parser does not produce an AST
+* does not support https://graphviz.org/doc/info/lang.html#html-strings as I have not needed them for my purposes

 ## Disclaimer

 I wrote this library for my personal projects.
 It is thus tailored to my needs.
 Feel free to use it!